Oklahoma Employment Attorneys

 Back Pay

-Lost wages and benefits from termination to judgment under OADA and federal law.
+Lost wages and benefits from the adverse action through judgment under the OADA, Burk, and federal statutes.
 Uncapped.

 Front Pay